Glycine formimidoyltransferase

-Thus, the two substrates of this enzyme are 5-formimidoyltetrahydrofolate and glycine, whereas its two products are tetrahydrofolate and N-formimidoylglycine.
+This tetrahydrofolate–dependent enzyme catalyzes a nucleophilic acyl substitution of the formimino group from the cofactor 5-formiminotetrahydrofolate to glycine, giving N-formimidoylglycine, with tetrahydrofolate (THF) as a byproduct.
+The enzyme can act in reverse to produce 5-formiminotetrahydrofolate.

 This enzyme belongs to the family of transferases that transfer one-carbon groups, specifically the hydroxymethyl-, formyl- and related transferases.
 The systematic name of this enzyme class is 5-formimidoyltetrahydrofolate:glycine N-formimidoyltransferase.
 Other names in common use include formiminoglycine formiminotransferase, FIG formiminotransferase, and glycine formiminotransferase.
-This enzyme participates in purine metabolism and one carbon pool by folate.
+This enzyme participates in purine metabolism.